Graham Walters: International honours

-Graham Walters won caps for Wales (RL) while at Hull, and Bridgend Blue Dragons 1980-1984, earning 2 caps + 1 cap (interchange/substitute).
+Graham Walters won a cap for Wales (RL) while at Hull, and Bridgend Blue Dragons 1980-1984, earning 2 caps + 1 cap (interchange/substitute).

-Challenge Cup Final appearances

-Graham Walters played right-, i.e. number 3, in Hull FC's 5–10 defeat by Hull Kingston Rovers in the 1980 Challenge Cup Final during the 1979–80 season at Wembley Stadium, London on Saturday 3 May 1980, in front of a crowd of 95,000.

 Military career

 At the age of 15, Graham Walters joined the junior Welsh Guards as a boy soldier.
 He was soon made Lance Corporal and climbed his way up the ranks, eventually making junior Sergeant Major.
 He took on the role of PTI instructor and speedily achieved the status of Judo black belt, and also became ABA champion boxer of the British Army.
 With his enormous talent for sport, it was inevitable he started to play rugby for the Welsh Guards and the British Army, previously playing for his home country Wales for the under 15-17s.

 Graham Walters joined the 1st Battalion of the Welsh Guards after leaving the position of junior guardsman.
 Being a marksman of all weapons, he also was assigned as a sniper.
-Following on from this, he became a Guards Para for 18 months, then joined the SAS regiment; he did 6 tours of Northern Ireland of which three were undercover.
+Following on from this, he became a Guards Para for 6 months, then was attached to the G-squadron of the SAS regiment; he did 4 tours of Northern Ireland of which one was undercover.
 During this time, Graham Walters was in active service in Belize and Cyprus.